ankurk91/wp-google-map/readme.txt

 .gmnoprint img, #agm-canvas img { max-width: none; }

 `

+= Full screen control not visible =

+This is because of you theme css, test with WP default theme first.

 = Shortcode does not work in text widget =

 Add this line to your theme's functions.php